skullanbones/mpeg2ts/README.md

 # MPEG-2 Transport Stream utility library
 A fast, modern C++ SDK for all your MPEG-2 transport stream media format needs following international specification ISO/IEC 13818-1.
 The standard is also called H.222 including both TS and PS.
+The library is platform independent only using
+C++11.
+Mpeg2ts has been tested on the following operating systems:
+* Linux (Ubuntu 18.04 LTS)
+* Windows (Windows 10)
+* Mac OS X (Sierra)

+To simplify the build process on all these operating systems, CMake is being used.

-Artifacts:
+Cross platform Artifacts:
 ```
 Win32: mpeg2ts.dll mpeg2ts.lib
 Linux: libmpeg2ts.so libmpeg2ts.a
+Apple: libmpeg2ts.dylib libmpeg2ts.a
-Both: mpeg2ts.h
+All OS: mpeg2ts.h
 ```
 Sample Applications:
 ```